anoop-ss23/Student/README.md

-#Student Dashboard
+Student Profile Dashboard
-Overview

-Student Dashboard is a simple web app to manage students.
-You can view, add, and check profiles of students.
-Data is stored in the browser using localStorage, so it persists after page reloads.
-Built with HTML, CSS, and JavaScript.

-#Features

-View Students: List all students with a Profile button.

-Profile Popup: Shows name, course, and skills.

-Add Student: Add new student with name, course, and skills .

-Persistent Storage: Students saved in localStorage.
+A very simple web-based Student Profile Dashboard built with HTML, CSS, and JavaScript.
+This project demonstrates a basic interactive webpage where a student’s profile can be displayed in a popup modal and new students can be added dynamically.

+Features

+Displays a student's basic profile (name, course, skills).

+A "Profile" button opens a popup with full profile details.

+A "+ Add Student" button opens a popup to add a new student.

+Popup can be closed using a close button (×).

+Responsive design that works on mobile devices.

+Students data is stored in localStorage to persist after page reloads.

+Files Included

+index.html – Main HTML file containing the page structure and popups.

+style.css – CSS file for styling the dashboard, student list, and popup modals.

+script.js – JavaScript file to handle rendering students, popup show/hide, and adding new students.

+How to Run

-Open index.html in a browser.
+Open index.html in a web browser.

-Click Profile to view details.
+Click the "Profile" button next to a student to view their details.

-Click + Add Student, fill form, and save.

-Students automatically appear in the list.

-Files

-index.html – main page and popups.
+Click the "+ Add Student" button to add a new student.

+Fill in the details in the popup and click Save Student.

+Click the × button to close any popup.

+Technologies Used

+HTML – Structure of the webpage

-style.css – styling for dashboard and popups.
+CSS – Styling and layout

-script.js – handles rendering, adding, and profile popups.
+JavaScript – Student rendering, popup interaction, and localStorage

-Technologies

-HTML5, CSS3, JavaScript